2021 State Energy Strategy

 Washington’s state energy strategy was last updated in 2012.
 The Department of Commerce issued a biennial energy report in 2019 that includes an update on recommendations made in the 2012 strategy.

 Commerce is developing the 2021 State Energy Strategy collaboratively with stakeholders and members of the public.
-The Legislature established an advisory committee for the strategy, made up of legislators, government officials, and representatives of civic organizations, energy and utility businesses, and public interest advocates.
+The Legislature established an advisory committee for the development of the strategy.
+The committee is made up of legislators, government officials, and representatives of civic organizations, energy and utility businesses, and public interest advocates.
 Commerce will also use technical advisory groups to assist in the development of the strategy.

 Opportunities for public involvement will be provided throughout the development of the 2021 state energy strategy.
-The advisory committee will meet multiple times during 2020.
+The advisory committee, and technical advisory groups, will meet multiple times during 2020.
 Meetings will be open to the public and will be accessible remotely.
 Also, a public hearing will be held before the submission of the final report.

 Please register to receive email updates and meeting notices.